sanketgujarathi/AWS-CSA-Notes-2018/VPC/README.md

 - Not associated with security groups
 - Automatically assigned public IP
 - Must update root tables and point them to NAT Gateway
-- Having one NAT Gateway in one AZ is not good enough, must me redundant in multiple AZs
+- Having one NAT Gateway in one AZ is not good enough, must be configured each AZs for High Availability
 - No need to disable Source/Destination Checks
 - More Secure than NAT Instance